DohyeongKi/regmdc/README.md

 monotonic regression and Hardy—Krause variation denoising are multivariate generalizations of isotonic regression and total variation denoising, introduced in Fang et al. (2021).
-MARS via LASSO is a LASSO variant of the usual MARS method, introduced in Ki et al. (2024+).
+MARS via LASSO is a LASSO variant of the usual MARS method, introduced in Ki et al. (2024).
 It can be thought of not only as a multivariate generalization of locally adaptive regression splines but also as second-order Hardy—Krause variation denoising.
-Totally concave regression is a multivariate extension of univariate concave regression based on total concavity (see, e.g., Gal (2008)).
-A document for totally concave regression is now in preparation.
+Totally concave regression is a multivariate extension of univariate concave regression based on total concavity (see, e.g., Gal (2008)), proposed in Ki and Guntuboyina (2025+).

 regmdc mainly consists of the following two generic functions: